Noloco vs Glide: Which one should you pick? [2026]

 6. Can I control who sees what?

-Verdict: Noloco offers stronger data-level permissions and more control for multi-role internal tools.
+Verdict: Noloco supports more flexible access control for multi-user setups.
 Glide works best when each user should only see their own data and Row Owners can handle the restriction.
 But because both platforms still rely on some client-side visibility logic, neither is ideal for highly sensitive or compliance-heavy use cases.

 7. How do their apps look and perform?